JHHXYZ/Abgabe/README.md

 * Payment feature was implemented with AJAX
 * data is stored with django´s default SQLlite database
 * the admin dashboard is created with django´s default admin site
+* most of the actual code is very messy since I´ve added and deleted things very irregularly to the point I dont even know where some things are

 ## Afterthoughts
 I had quite some difficulties with this project.
 The main problem was that I took quite a long pause from programming after the lectures ended and hence also forgot many things.
 This led to me being constantly frustrated because I had to look a lot of things up again.
 This in turn led to me losing motivation and at this point I just wanted to be done with this project.

 ## How to launch the App